 Frequency of Dismissals: The total number of times a manager has been dismissed from roles across different teams, indicating career volatility and susceptibility to changes.

-Mark Hughes has now come full circle of managing Premier League clubs starting with Manchester City and ending with Southampton.
-Hughes favoured a 4-2-3-1 formation which gives attention to the right defensive organization but also offers free attacking players.
-Tactically he has been very flexible but at the same time has a set of principles that he has never strayed too far away from – organization and structure in particular a structured soccer.
+Mark Hughes has now come full circle in managing Premier League clubs, starting with Manchester City and ending with Southampton.
+Hughes favoured a 4-2-3-1 formation, which gives attention to the right defensive organization but also offers free attacking players.
+Tactically, he has been very flexible, but at the same time has a set of principles that he has never strayed too far away from – organization and structure, in particular, structured soccer.

-During his managerial tenures at various clubs like Manchester City, Queens Park Rangers, Stoke City, Southampton, and Bradford City, he had his worst terms as a manager with QPR and Southampton where he had less than 1 point per game.
-With Bradford City being the most recent club sacking him in 2023 making him one of the most sacked football managers.
+During his managerial tenures at various clubs like Manchester City, Queens Park Rangers, Stoke City, Southampton, and Bradford City, he had his worst terms as a manager with QPR and Southampton, where he had less than 1 point per game.
+Bradford City was the most recent club to sack him in 2023, making him one of the most sacked coach in football history.

 Sacked by Teams | Year | Points Per Game |